tajpouria/aws-solutions-architect-hands-on/README.md

 ELB and ASG

-- [✓] Create 3 EC2 instances and load balance HTTP traffic between them using Class load balancer (CLB).
+- [✓] Create 3 EC2 instances and load balance HTTP traffic between them using CLB.
+- [] Use ALB to load balance traffic between two target groups based on paths.
+- []

 ## Resources